axibase/atsd-use-cases/IRSTaxFilings_2018/README.md

 ```

 **Syntax Features:**
 * [`CAST`](https://github.com/axibase/atsd/tree/master/sql#cast): value function which changes a number into a string or vice versa.
-Time values are cast as numbers so they be interpolated.
+Time values are cast as numbers so they may be interpolated.

 **Result:**